EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

                       ORDER BY posts.id DESC"""
     posts = db.search(posts_query)

-    # Query the comments for each post
+    # Query the comments for each post and store them in a dictionary
     comments_dict = {}
     for post in posts:
         post_id = post[0]